industdev/Naughty-Archiver-2000/README.md

 # Naughty archiver 2000

-NA2000 is a gallery-dl wrapper dedicated to data hoarders and archivers built in Python to help managing users, cookies, statistics, handle extraction errors and much more
+NA2000 is a gallery-dl and yt-dlp wrapper dedicated to data hoarders and archivers built in Python to help managing users, cookies, statistics, handle extraction errors and much more
 The focus is on actively archiving and updating entire profiles of users, but single custom urls can also be extracted

-Gallery-dl is made my mikf at <https://github.com/mikf/gallery-dl>
+Gallery-dl is made by mikf at <https://github.com/mikf/gallery-dl>
+Yt-dlp is made by themselves at <https://github.com/yt-dlp/yt-dlp>

 Here's the list of features: